-- musicians, crew and music workers who are unable to access Government benefits due to eligibility or other issues
+- musicians, crew and music workers who are unable to access Government benefits due to eligibility or other issues, and

-- music workers who have been able to access Government benefits but are still facing financial hardship; and to
+- music workers who have been able to access Government benefits but are still facing financial hardship.

-If your ability to work has been impacted by COVID-19 and you are a musician, crew or music worker, you may be eligible to apply for Crisis Relief, provided you:
+If your ability to work has been impacted by any of the above, you may be eligible to apply for Crisis Relief, provided you: